T-42 super-heavy tank: Design

 The power compartment was housed in the rear of the hull.
 Even with a large engine installed, it is likely there would not have been enough power to move the 100-ton machine easily.
 To ensure the tank met the speed required by the Red Army UMM, the T-42 needed about 2,000 horsepower.
 Since in 1932 there was no such single engine capable of producing 2,000 hp, installation of two diesel engines, each producing 1000 hp, would have been necessary.

 The tank suspension was composed of 17 twin small diameter rollers, an idler at the front, and rear driving sprocket.
 The 1st and 17th road wheels had individual suspension, the three middle rollers connected to the common carriage, and the remaining pairs were in 6 bogies.
 To facilitate the management of the tank, as in the case of TG, Grote decided to apply an electric transmission and servo control that, although increasing the ergonomics of the tank, further complicated the suspension and raised its cost.

 It was assumed that the tank would have different armor levels on each facing, with a maximum thickness of the frontal parts of the hull and turrets of 90 mm.

 Analysis

 Like most super-heavy tanks developed in the 1920s-1930s around the world, the T-42 had almost no practical utility.
-The sheer size and weight of such a tank made it a perfect target, despite anti-air measures, and the movement characteristics of the tank were also in doubt.
+The sheer size and weight of such a tank made it a vulnerable target, even with its anti-air defenses, and the maneuverability of the tank was also in doubt.
 In addition, there was the problem of delivering tanks of this size and weight to the front line and into combat (for example, moving such a heavy machine over bridges or creating a rail car that could carry it).
-For these reasons and the prohibitive cost, even with very powerful weapons, the T-42 could not play a decisive role in battle.
-Thus, the tank was inferior to the T-35, which was eventually selected by the USSR for adoption.
+For these reasons and the prohibitive cost, the T-42, despite its powerful weapons, compared unfavorably to the T-35, which was eventually selected by the USSR for adoption.